merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 It is absolutely normal to see 'warning' messages.
 In general anvi'o is talkative as it would like to keep you informed.
 In an ideal world you should keep a careful eye on those warning messages, but in most cases they will not require action.

 {:.warning}
-If `anvi-self-test` fails with an error message that looks something like `libcrypto.so.1.0.0: cannot open shared object file: no such file or directory`, it is likely that the `pysam` module installation failed.
+If `anvi-self-test` fails with an error message that looks something like `libcrypto.so.1.0.0: cannot open shared object file: no such file or directory` coming from the `pysam` library, it is likely that the `pysam` module installation failed.
 To fix this you should re-install this module by running `conda install -y -c bioconda pysam=0.15.3`, and then re-run the `pip install anvio-7.1.tar.gz` command.
 After that you should try the self-test again to make sure it worked.

 If everything goes smoothly, your browser should pop-up and show you an anvi'o {% include ARTIFACT name="interactive" %} interface that looks something like this once `anvi-self-test` is done running: